-Seahawks notes: Pete Carroll wants Chris Carson to stay but says ‘he’ll look out for himself’
+Seahawks notes: Pete Carroll wants Chris Carson to stay in 2021 but says, ‘He’ll look out for himself’

-Chris Carson won’t accomplish what he stated as one of his main goals for the 2020 season — playing in every game.
-Carson missed four earlier this year due to a sprained foot that continues to limit him in practice.
+Seahawks running back Chris Carson won’t accomplish one of his main goals for the 2020 season — playing in every game.
+Carson missed four this year because of a sprained foot that continues to limit him in practice.

-But what Carson also wanted to do is make it through the season and into the playoffs, something he missed out on a year ago when he suffered a hip injury in the second-to-last game of the season, which compelled the Seahawks to bring back Marshawn Lynch.
+But Carson also wanted to make it through the season and into the playoffs.
+He missed the playoffs last season because of a hip injury, which compelled the Seahawks to bring back Marshawn Lynch.

-Depending on how events unfold in games involving Green Bay and New Orleans, Carson would figure to be one of the players Seattle might try to limit some in Sunday’s regular season finale against the 49ers in Glendale, Ariz.
+Depending on how games involving Green Bay and New Orleans unfold, Carson would figure to be one player the Seahawks might limit during Sunday’s regular-season finale against the 49ers in Glendale, Arizona.

-Since returning to play in a limited role against the Eagles on Nov.
-30, Carson has hit a pretty consistent stride the last four games — he’s gotten 13, 12, 15 and 16 carries for 65, 76, 63 and 69 yards as Seattle’s offense has had more of an even split between passing and running.
+Since returning in a limited role against the Eagles on Nov.
+30, Carson has hit a consistent stride the past four games — 13, 12, 15 and 16 carries for 65, 76, 63 and 69 yards, respectively.

-That’s the kind of production the Seahawks will want to continue to see out of Carson in the post-season, which also looms critical for Carson’s future.
+That’s the kind of production the Seahawks want to see from Carson in the postseason, which also looms critical for his future.

-Carson can be a free agent at the end of the season and the increasing expectation seems to be that Carson is likely to test the waters.
+Carson can be a free agent at the end of the season, and the increasing expectation is that he will test the market.

-Seattle could re-sign Carson at any time, but Seattle also has Rashaad Penny back for one more year on his rookie deal, which could influence how avidly they try to keep Carson.
+The Seahawks could re-sign Carson, but they also have Rashaad Penny back for one more year on his rookie deal.
+That could influence how avidly they try to keep Carson.

-Carson acknowledged earlier this year that he knows teams wanted to see if he could stay healthy after injuries he suffered that proved season-ending in 2017 and 2019 — Seattle undoubtedly being one of those teams.
+Carson said he knew teams wanted to see if he could stay healthy this season after suffering season-ending injuries in 2017 and 2019.
+The Seahawks undoubtedly are one of those teams.

-That he’s mostly done that this year while averaging 4.9 yards per carry might help his stock.
-So would a strong playoff performance (Carson’s only playoff game game in 2018 against Dallas when he had 20 yards on 13 carries).
+He’s mostly done that this year while averaging 4.9 yards per carry, and that might help his stock.
+So would a strong playoff performance.
+In Carson’s only playoff game, in 2018 against Dallas, he had 20 yards on 13 carries.

 Seahawks coach Pete Carroll on Wednesday seemed to acknowledge the likelihood that Carson will hit free agency.

-“I do know Chris has got to — he’ll look out for himself,’’ Carroll said.
+“I do know Chris has got to — he’ll look out for himself,” Carroll said.
 “So he’s got to see what the situation is.
 We would love for him to be with us.
 He’s been a terrific part of our team, and hopefully we can keep that going.
 In my mind, I can’t imagine anything else happening.

-But from the business side of it, he’s got a chance to see what’s going on, and so hopefully we’ll be able to figure it out and keep him.’’
+“But from the business side of it, he’s got a chance to see what’s going on, and so hopefully we’ll be able to figure it out and keep him.”

-One option for Seattle could be to use a franchise or transition tag on Carson.
-Neither would solve the issue of Carson’s long-term future, but either one would mean a significant payday.
-Joel Corry of CBSSports.com estimated this week that the franchise tag number for running backs could be $8.3 million in 2020 — Carson is making $2.1 million this year.
+One option could be a franchise or transition tag on Carson.
+Neither would be a long-term solution, but both would mean a significant payday for Carson.
+Joel Corry of CBSSports.com estimated this week that the franchise tag number for running backs could be $8.3 million in 2021.
+Carson is making $2.1 million this year.

-But the Seahawks rarely use the tag — they haven’t since 2010 — and it provides no salary cap flexibility in a year when Seattle will have a number of offseason challenges, such as likely trying to sign Jamal Adams to a long-term contract, what to do about other free agents such as Shaquill Griffin and K.J.
+But the Seahawks rarely use the tag, and it provides no salary-cap flexibility in a year when Seattle will have a number of offseason challenges, such as likely trying to sign Jamal Adams to a long-term contract, what to do about other free agents such as Shaquill Griffin and K.J.
 Wright and whether to keep Carlos Dunlap and his $14.1 million cap hit.
 Seattle is listed as having just under $18 million in cap space for 2021, according to OvertheCap.com.

 There’s also the matter that the free agent market has not been overly kind to running backs of late (with a few obvious exceptions) with teams often thinking they can find a suitable one without breaking the bank (among other running backs scheduled to be free agents are Arizona’s Kenyan Drake, Atlanta’s Todd Gurley and Tampa Bay’s Leonard Fournette as well as Seahawk Carlos Hyde).